- Up to $5,000 for single campus study or small collaborative study within single institution across multiple programs

 - Approval by college or hospital research office (from each institution involved in study)

-Proposals will be reviewed by a panel of Osteopathic Medical Education Research Institute leaders and NAOME Fellows.
+Proposals will be reviewed by a panel of National Academy of Osteopathic Medical Educators (NAOME) Fellows.

 Priority will be given to projects that provide the potential for inter-institutional collaboration.
 Proposals with specific, feasible strategies for continuing or sustaining the project/activity beyond the grant period will also be given preference.